About the Day of the Week Calculator

 - J: The zero-based century (Year / 100).
 For 2025, J = 20.

-If you don't have a calculator, you can learn to do this in your head using the Doomsday Algorithm, invented by the legendary mathematician John Horton Conway.
+If you do not have a calculator handy, you can learn to do this in your head using the Doomsday Algorithm, invented by the mathematician John Horton Conway.
 The core idea is that every year has a specific "Doomsday" (a day of the week), and certain dates always fall on that same day of the week.

 Step 1: Memorize the "Anchor Days"